• Type:

 updated October 6, 2023

-The Shawshank Redemption is the ultimate Stephen King movie for people that don’t think they like King, or who only associate him with supernatural tales like IT and The Shining.
+The Shawshank Redemption is the ultimate Stephen King movie for people that don’t think they like King, or who only associate him with supernatural tales like It and The Shining.
 What writer and director Frank Darabont did right was truly understand and respect King’s source material.
 He trimmed where needed, tweaked where it worked better for film, but ultimately stayed incredibly true to the original story.
 Of course, this is easier to do when the source material is 125-pages instead of 800-plus, which is why many of King’s books just don’t adapt well to the big screen.

 King has always been known for having an ear for realistic dialogue, and with much of Shawshank being character driven, with all of the important story information relayed through conversations or from Morgan Freeman’s voiceover, you needed actors who could deliver these lines convincingly.
 It’s impossible to imaging Red being played by anyone other than Freeman or Andy Dufresne by anyone other than Tim Robbins.
 Even the smaller roles are handled with aplomb, as if everyone knew this film was going to be something special and they needed to bring their A-game.